nischi/MMM-mvgmunich/README.md

 * urlencode (linux: npm install urlencode)

 ## Installation
-1. Clone this repository in your MagicMirror installation under modules.
+1. Clone this repository in your MagicMirror installation into the folder modules.
 2. Rename plugin foler from 'MMM-mvgmunich' to 'mvgmunich'
 3. Install dependencies in main MagicMirror folder
 4. Add configuration block to your config.js: